vetchium/vetchium/devtest-helm/README.md

 vetchium $ VMUSER=<whatever-user-you-loggedin-the-vm> make port-forward-helm
 ```

-To run k6 load testing with Prometheus monitoring:
+To run k6 load testing with Prometheus monitoring, in your laptop (not the VM):

 ```bash
 vetchium $ TOTAL_USERS=100 \